 The committee will develop the Society's strategies, policies and priorities on how to deliver general bioscience careers support across the full range of education, training and professional development from early stages through to post doctoral level, and in the workplace.

 Committee Group members

 Gatsby Plant Science Education Programme (incl.
 Science and Plants for Schools)

 Committee terms of reference are available to download.

-Overall, the Careers Committee will work collaboratively across the biosciences, to provide careers support, information, and guidance.
-This includes information on alternative careers within, and resulting from the biosciences for:
+The Careers Committee will work collaboratively across the biosciences, to provide careers support, information, and guidance including information on alternative careers within, and resulting from the biosciences, for:

-- 14-19 year olds: attend events and provide resources for students, teachers and careers advisers, inspiring the continuation of studies, or alternative pathways, to employment in the biosciences.
+- 14-19 year olds: provide resources for students, teachers and careers advisers, inspiring the continuation of studies or alternative pathways to employment in the biosciences.

-- Undergraduates: develop resources; attend and organise events, including the Bioscience Careers Day; and raise awareness of careers options and employability skills for bioscience students.
+- Undergraduates: develop resources; organise events, including the Bioscience Careers Day; and raise awareness of careers options and employability skills for bioscience students.

-- Postgraduate and early-career bioscientists: provide advice on career options and sign-post careers support provided through specialist learned societies and professional bodies.
+- Postgraduate and early-career bioscientists (as included in the RSB’s 3-year plan): support careers development through sign-post careers support provided through specialist learned societies and professional bodies.